prankush-sharma/MMM-Project/README.md

 <img width="472" height="287" alt="image" src="https://github.com/prankush-sharma/MMM-Project/blob/main/images/vif.png" />

+Variance Infletion Factor(VIF) was calculated to assess multicollinearity among independent variables.
+Since all VIF values are well below the commonly accepted threshold of 5, the predictors do not exhibit strong multicollinearity.

 #

 **5. Contribution Analysis**

 Contribution Analysis was performed to estimate the share of total sales driven by each marketing channel.

 This helps identify which channel are most effective in generating demand.

 <img width="472" height="400" alt="image" src="https://github.com/prankush-sharma/MMM-Project/blob/main/images/Contribution.png" />

+Contributio analysis estimates the share of total sales driven by each marketing channel.
+The results show that the digital advertising contributes the largest portion of sales,followed by TV advertising and radio.
+This insights helps business understand which channel are most effective in driving demand.

 #